kacpersienkiewicz/Olist-Channel-Analysis/README.md

-# Comparing Paid Search and Social Channel Performance Using Marketing Funnel Data from the Olist Brazilian E-Commerce Dataset
+# Marketing Channel Performance Analysis: Paid Search vs. Social Media Using the Olist Brazilian E-Commerce Dataset
-Marketing teams want to understand which channels convert leads best, and create the most value to effectively spent their budget, which can be solved by analyzing the conversion rate of these various channels and checking for effects on revenue.
-A/B testing channels and then analyzing them using tests like two-proportions z-testing can see if the difference is significant and other tests, like Cohen's h, can be used to figure out how large the difference is.
+Marketing teams want to understand which channels convert leads best, and create the most value to effectively spend their budget, which can be solved by analyzing the conversion rate of these various channels and checking for effects on revenue.
+This project applies A/B testing to compare two acquisition channels, paid search and social, using a two-proportion z-test for statistical significance and Cohen's h for practical effect size.

 The Olist Brazilian E-Commerce Dataset offers an opportunity to do that statistical analysis as it contains a large amount of order records as well as a marketing funnel which contains marketing qualified leads (MQL), as well as when those leads were closed.
 The plan is to compare two channels: paid search and social (it is not clear from documentation if this means organic social media posts, social media ads, paid promotion by influencers etc.), and see how they compare.